OWASP/www-staff/procedures/project_processes.md

 ## Archiving a Project
 At times it is necessary to archive a project; the project may be old or has become inactive or some other reason (perhaps the leader abandoned the project or no longer has time for it).
 Archiving a project should follow these general steps:

-* Find the www-project-[project-name] repository (e.g. https://github.com/owasp/www-projectchapter-example/)
+* In the [OWASP Github](https://github.com/owasp/) find the www-project-[project-name] repository (e.g. https://github.com/owasp/www-projectchapter-example/)
 * If the project repository has a README.md file, open it.
 Otherwise, create a new README.md file
 * Include the following text in the README.md file: 'This project has been archived.
 The content remains accessible for historical context.'
 * Save the file